vshantharaj/gcpAppengie_scheduler/readme.md

 * To be able to Schedule start/ stop of a Compute instance
 * To be able start/stop the Compute instance without access to Google cloud console

+## Overview

+One of the benifits of Cloud Platform is that it provides a great cost benifit by paying only for what we use.
+Baiscally if I have a test/Dev environment which i am not using.. then I can jsut shutdown the environment and dont have to pay forit...(dont have to pay for compute.. would still pay for storage).
+But what if I forget to shutdown by end of day... ? ( i have burnt my trail periods (and some amout of my creadit card) in the past) so I decided to try impliment my own scheduler using google's platform.
+This implimentaiton utlizes AppEngine standard a fully managed Google Cloud Platform Service to scheulde a job to start and stop a Compute instance.
+I also extend this to tap into Mail API feature of AppEngine to start/stop on demand too...

+### Design

 ## Tech Spec -

 * Programming Language : Golang